hprabesh/eLive/README.md

 # eLive
-A Web App using React, Express, MongoDB using basic RESTful API
+A performance level monitoring web application – frontend written using React and Material-UI, backend written using Express, Node.js and MongoDB; used Azure DevOps to create CI/CD pipeline for the frontend (and soon to release it for production) and Azure Web App Service for the backend

 What does this app do?

-It allows you to create your todo list, mark it and sort based on the date, complete or delete it.
-All those data are stored in MongoDB Atlas, so you will need to confgure /backend/.env file before actually using it
+It allows you to create your todo list, mark it and sort based on the date that you completed them.
+All those data are stored in MongoDB Atlas, so to try it, you will need to confgure /backend/.env file before using it

+Current Features:
-THe main feature of this app is, you can measure your daily performance level based on the number of tasks you have completed.
+1. Record the daily performance level based on the number of tasks you have completed

+Upcoming Features:
+1. Able to login with high encryption both end-to-end (might as well use windows hello using the idea similar to online payment)
+2. All the tasks list will be encrypted (probably use SHA-256 encryption) to prevent anyone (besides you) from reading your pending and completed tasks.
+3. Will be adding new features to make your life easier

+<p>The source code will be <strong> Free</strong><br/><strong>Except</strong>:Database, Schemas and Other Security Credentials

+<strong>Note</strong>:

+The gist of how my app will work is inside the repository, so feel free to play with it.

-To use this app, clone the file into your repository.
+So, to use this app, clone it and follow the steps mentioned below.

 To Run Front-END>
                 navigate inside front-end and run npm install and then npm start to run frontend server